VirtoCommerce/vc-module-return/docs/return-module-guide.md

 ![Add new return button](media/07-add-new-return-button.png)

 This button opens a blade with orders.
 Click on a order opens next blade with order line items.
-Here you can select line items to be returned, enter returning reason and quantity.
+Here you can select line items to be returned, enter returning reason and quantity and optionally change the price.
 "Make return" button becames active when at least one line item with non-zero quantity is selected.
 Qunatity field has the validation.
 You cannot return more items than order contais and wich weren't been returned in oter returns related to this order.
 Return reason is optional.

 ![Order selection](media/08-order-select.png)